White Sox vs. Twins Player Props Betting Odds

-Player props are available for Carlos Correa and Luis Robert, among others, when the Minnesota Twins host the Chicago White Sox at Target Field on Friday at 8:10 PM ET.
+The Minnesota Twins host the Chicago White Sox at Target Field on Saturday at 7:15 PM ET.
+Those looking to place a player prop wager can find odds on Carlos Correa, Luis Robert and others in this contest.

 Bet on this matchup or its props with BetMGM!